Well-distribution of Polynomial maps on locally compact groups: Introduction

-Weyl's classical equidistribution theorem says that for any polynomial $P$ with real coefficients, the sequence $(\lfloor P(n) \rfloor)_{n=1}^\infty$ is either uniformly distributed in $[0,1]$ or periodic.
-There are numerous classical and more recent generalizations and refinements of Weyl's equidistribution theorem.
-For instance, Bergelson and Leibman obtained an anlog of Weyl's equidistribution theorem in finite characteristic \cite{MR3439703}.
+Weyl's classical equidistribution theorem says that for any polynomial $P$ with real coefficients, the fractional part of the sequence $(P(n))_{n=1}^\infty$ is uniformly distributed modulo 1, unless all non-constant coefficients of $P$ are rational.
+In the later case, the sequence is periodic modulo $1$ and takes rational values, up to an additive constant.

+The following natural notion of ``polynomial mappings of groups'' was studied by Leibman \cite{MR1910931}: A continuous function between two topological groups is called a \emph{polynomial map} of degree at most $d$ if it vanishes under any $d+1$ difference operators.
+See the following section for details.
+It is not difficult to check that any polynomial map $P:\R \to \R$ of degree at most $d$ in Leibman's sense above is of the form $P(x)=\sum_{i=0}^d a_i x^i$ for some $a_0,\ldots,a_d \in \R$.
+Thus, Weyl's equidistribution theorem can be interpreted as a uniform distribution result about polynomial maps $P:\Gamma_1 \to \Gamma_2$ where $\Gamma_1=\Z$ and $\Gamma_2 = \R/\Z$.
+Weyl's original paper \cite{MR1511862} already contains equidistribution results for ``multidimensional'' and ``multivariate'' polynomials, or equivalently equidistribution results for polynomial maps $P:\Gamma_1 \to \Gamma_2$ where $\Gamma_1= \Z^{d_1}$ and $\Gamma_2= (\R/\Z)^{d_2}$.
+Leibman formulated and proved equidistributions theorems for polynomial sequences taking values in a compact nilmanifold \cite{MR2122919}.
+Subsequently, Leibman extended his equidistributions theorems for ``multivariate sequences'' taking values in a compact nilmanifold \cite{MR2122920}.

-The purpose of this note is to formulate and prove the following generalization of Weyl's classical theorem:
+The purpose of this note is to formulate and prove the following generalizations of Weyl's theorem:

-\begin{thm} Let $P:\Gamma \to G$ be a polynomial map from a locally compact metrizable amenable group $\Gamma$ to a compact metrizable abelian group $G$.
-Then: \begin{enumerate} \item The set $\overline{P(\Gamma)}$, which is the closure of the image of $\Gamma$ under $P$, is a coset of a closed subgroup $H$ of $G$. \item The function $P:\Gamma \to G$ is well distributed with respect to the Haar measure on $\overline{P(\Gamma)}$. \end{enumerate} \end{thm}
+\begin{thm} Let $\Gamma$ be a locally compact metrizable amenable group, and let $P:\Gamma \to \R/\Z$ be a polynomial map.
+Then either $P$ is totally well-distributed with respect to Haar measure on $\R/\Z$, or $P$ takes values in a coset of a finite subgroup of $\R/\Z$. \end{thm}

-Our proof of \Cref{thm:poly_well_distributed} is based on a minor adaptation of the classical van der Corput trick.

-If we restrict ourselves to polynomial mappings from a countable discrete group $\Gamma$ to a compact metrizable abelian group $G$, there is a meaningful formulation of the result that does not require amenability of $\Gamma$.